Early Childhood Institute 2019 Year in Review

-Conference keynote speakers included former NFL Player and author Malcom Mitchell, Save the Children Action Network CEO Mark Shriver, and author Sonia Manazano, who plays "Maria" on Sesame Street.
+Conference keynote speakers included former NFL Player and author Malcolm Mitchell, Save the Children Action Network CEO Mark Shriver, and author Sonia Manzano, who plays "Maria" on Sesame Street.
 Each added a unique and personal perspective on the importance of early childhood education.

 In addition to these speakers, the conference included various professionally lead breakout sessions and an early childhood professional roundtable of state and national early care and education leaders that discussed the continued momentum of early care and education within Kentucky.